claria/jetplotter/README.md

-# jetplotter
+# histoana

 Tool to manipulate and plot data from histograms.
-It uses parts of HarryPlotter, but is less powerful though the code structure is much simpler and nicer.

 ## Description